Vikashkmrag/NicoVerse/README.md

-# Document Retrieval Application
+# Nico Verse

-A modular Streamlit application for document retrieval and chat with AI models.
-This application allows users to upload documents, process them with embeddings, and chat with AI models about the content of those documents.
-It also supports multimodal interactions with images.
+A sleek and sophisticated platform, inspired by Nico Robin’s enigmatic intellect and unyielding pursuit of knowledge.

 ## Features